 As you can see in this picture, we created a bond by twisting the wire.

 Now you’ll have a cylinder of chicken wire.
 This is where the shaping process begin.

 Begin pushing the cylinder’s sides together and twisting the wire together.
 Pleating as one would cloth, or folding the circle into each other, begins to create the round shape.
 Snip the wire with the wire cutters and twist it together to make sure it will hold.

 Continue to sculpt the chicken wire to make it as round as possible.
 Pushing in the curves and pulling on the ends helps to create a more spherical shape.

-Once the ball is completely circular, it’s time to wrap with lights.
+Once the ball is completely spherical, it’s time to wrap with lights.
 Take your first string and wrap so that the male plug is exposed.
 This allows for the chicken wire ball to be plugged in and to power it.